We have three shifts (A, B, C) that consist of 2 Battalion Chiefs, 5 Captains, 1 Lieutenant, and 14 Firefighters.

 What do I need to do?

 We suggest that you contact your Insurance agent and let them know the ISO rate has changed.
-Most of the Insurance Companies use the ISO as one of the factors that determine your rate.
+Most Insurance Companies use the ISO as one of the factors that determine your rate.
 The changes usually occur upon your renewal date.

-There are right at 500 fire departments in the State of Kansas and only 16 have an ISO rating of a 1 or 2.
+There are right at 500 fire departments in the State of Kansas and only 16 have an ISO rating of 1 or 2.
 This a great accomplishment for Fire District 1 as well as the cities of Gardner and Edgerton as we all continue to grow.